felx/nimbus-jose-jwt/README.txt

 * JCIP for concurrency annotations.

-* Apache Commons IO for retrieval of local and remote JWK sets.
+* Apache Commons IO for reading local and remote JWK sets.

-* [optional] To use BouncyCastle as an alternative JCA provider.
+* [optional] BouncyCastle as an alternative JCA provider.

 For Maven add: